Discover more from Entre Nous

 Another Nervous System

-You might already know about mirror neurones.
 “A mirror neuron is a neuron that fires both when an animal acts and when the animal observes the same action performed by another.”
-Essential wiring for child development and acquiring new skills all through adulthood - and also, perhaps, for shifting into different states of activity.
+Essential wiring for child development and acquiring new skills all throughout adulthood - and also, perhaps, for shifting into different states of activity and activation.

 Working in a busy office has its share of disadvantages, but there’s something about the quiet presence of other people’s industriousness that helps focus the mind.
 Combine that with ongoing accountability to a boss or manager and it’s little wonder that previously type-A, high-achieving employees can find themselves adrift when they leave a conventional workplace and decide to go at it alone.

 Even my 10 year old has this struggle.
-“I need you to help me get dressed” she’ll wail from her bedroom, but she doesn’t mean practical help.
-She just wants me to stand there and hold her accountable.
+“I need you to help me get dressed” she’ll wail from her bedroom, but she doesn’t mean it in the physical sense.
+What she wants is for me to just stand there and hold her accountable.
 ‘Put your leggings on next.
 Now it’s time for your vest'.
+Sometimes her own brain just isn’t enough to compel her to action, and it’s pretty clever, IMO, that she’s stumbled on the solution this way.

 In the ADHD-world they call this ‘body doubling’; enhanced focus and motivation when given another human-being as a guide.
 In Somatic Therapy they teach something similar; how when you’re feeling dis-regulated, sitting opposite someone at peace can help your nervous system unwind.